This website is no longer actively maintained.

 Note

-This method, particularly heavy, simply involves a series of calculations for each final classification possible.
-It is therefore dependent on the number of candidates in the presence (and not specifically the number of voters).
-Thus, if five candidates are 120 possibilities to calculate, six are 720 and ten are 3 628 800 possible solutions to compute and store!
+This method, particularly heavy, simply involves a series of calculations for each possible final classification.
+It is therefore dependent on the number of candidates (and not specifically the number of voters).
+Thus, if there are five candidates, there are 120 possibilities to calculate; for six there are 720; and for ten there are 3,628,800 possible solutions to compute and store!

-For this reason, the results of this method will here provides for election comprising at most 5 candidates.
+For this reason, the results of this method will only be provided here for elections comprising at most 5 candidates.

 Also, this method although excellent, tends not to reach a solution in the case of a very small number of voters (less than the number of candidates).
 This will be indicated in bold, and an arbitrary classification (but realistic) is provided for reference only.